 Because blackstrap molasses serves as a high source of calcium, it promotes strong and healthy bones.
-Since we lose calcium every day through our skin, nails, hair, sweat, urine and stool, and we cannot make it within our own body, it’s important that we eat calcium-rich foods regularly.
+Since we lose calcium every day through our skin, nails, hair, sweat, urine and stool, and we cannot make it within our own bodies, it’s important that we eat calcium-rich foods regularly.

-Calcium is the most present mineral in the body, stored in the body mostly in the bones and teeth.
-About 99 percent of our calcium is found in bones and teeth, mostly in the form of calcium deposits, with the other remaining 1 percent being stored throughout bodily tissue.
+Calcium is the most present mineral in the body.
+About 99 percent of our calcium is found in bones and teeth, mostly in the form of calcium deposits, with the other remaining 1 percent stored throughout bodily tissue.
 Calcium is involved in the growth and maintenance of bones.

 The calcium, plus the iron and copper levels, in blackstrap molasses undoubtedly improves bone health, helps heal broken bones, and reduces the risk of weak and brittle bones.

 Research has shown that the same symptoms evident in children with ADD/ADHD are also seen in people who are nutritionally deficient in zinc, magnesium, calcium and iron.
 ADHD and ADD are neurological and behavior-related conditions that cause difficulty in concentrating, impulsiveness and excessive energy.

-Blackstrap molasses is a more nutritious alternative to refined sugar, and it does not have the same effects on blood-sugar levels.
-Also, consuming molasses provides iron and B vitamins — which have the ability to remedy ADHD naturally.
-These vitamins and minerals support the nervous system and brain function, improving focus.
+Blackstrap molasses is a more nutritious alternative to refined sugar, and it does not have the same effects on blood sugar levels.
+Also, consuming molasses provides iron and B vitamins — which have the ability to improve ADHD symptoms naturally.

-8. Treats Arthritis
+8. May Improve Arthritis